Areas Of Practice

 If you or a loved one have experienced adverse health effects after drinking contaminated water at Camp Lejeune from 1953-1987 and are interested in filing a lawsuit to receive compensation, please call (919) 754-1600 or email us.

-Firefighters face cancer at rates well beyond the general public.
-The World Health Organization recently announced that firefighting is now officially recognized as a cancer-causing profession.
-PFAS chemicals are linked to many detrimental health issues, particularly an increased risk of various forms of cancer.
-According to research by the National Institute for Occupational Health and Safety (NIOSH), firefighters have a 14 percent higher risk of dying from cancer than the general U.S. population.
-In 2019, more than 75% of the names of firefighters added to the IAFF Fallen Fire Fighter Memorial Wall of Honor in Colorado were members who died from occupational cancer.
+The health consequences are severe.
+Firefighters face a significantly higher cancer risk than the general population.
+The World Health Organization now classifies firefighting as a cancer-causing profession.
+According to NIOSH, firefighters have a 14% higher risk of dying from cancer.
+In 2019, over 75% of the names added to the IAFF Fallen Fire Fighter Memorial Wall were due to occupational cancer.

 For more information please call (919) 754-1600 or email us.